OpenDSA/OpenDSA/RST/en/FLSlides/DFA.rst

       :scripts: DataStructures/FLA/FA.js AV/VisFormalLang/FA/DFA_withTrapStateCON.js
       :align: center

-   | There is nothing "special" about the trap state, they are
+   | There is nothing "special" about a trap state, they are
      just conceptual.
    |   A "trap" state means that once in, all transitions keep us
        there.